Dano-drevo/cucon/README.md

 latest
 ```
 where _(/?latest == /?update)_<br/>
-If there is present 'available' argument, server responds with JSON of available currency codes.
+If there is present '**available**' argument, server responds with the JSON of available currency codes.
-Otherwise the only required argument when making a currency conversion request is 'incurr'.
+Otherwise the only required argument when making a currency conversion request is '**incurr**'.

 ### EXAMPLES: ###
 ```bash